 1. Save Money on Flights and Insurance

-A big part of your budget is going to have to be devoted to flights, so if you can save money on plane tickets, the more money you’ll have for the rest of your budget.
+A big part of your budget will have to be devoted to flights, so if you can save money on plane tickets, you’ll have more for the rest of your budget.
 There are a number of sites that can help you snag cheap flights to Paris.

 Going (formerly known as Scott’s Cheap Flights) is one site I highly recommend.
 Sign up, enter your desired destinations, and they’ll send you notifications on deals straight to your inbox.

-While I’ll never tell you to forgo travel insurance or international travel, I’m actually a little bit reticent to even recommend cutting costs with travel insurance.
-Luckily, the market for budget travel insurance is about as good as it’s ever been and there are a ton of insurance companies out there that offer affordable insurance plans for any travel budget.
+While I’ll never tell you to forgo travel insurance or international travel, I’m actually a little bit reticent even to recommend cutting costs with travel insurance.
+Luckily, the market for budget travel insurance is about as good as ever, and many insurance companies offer affordable plans for any travel budget.

-SafetyWing is one such insurance company I’ve been making use of as of late.
+SafetyWing is one such insurance company I’ve been using as of late.
 Part of Safety Nest Inc., Safety Wing specializes in insurance for solo travelers and digital nomads.
-Plus they’re one of a growing number of insurance providers that includes COVID-19 coverage in their policies.
+Plus, many insurance providers include COVID-19 coverage in their policies.

 See Related: Best Cancel Anytime Travel Insurance

 Paris is full of amazing eateries, but many restaurants are overpriced.
 Expensive tourist areas include the areas around major museums like the Louvre or famous landmarks like Notre Dame, the Eiffel Tower, the Arc de Triomphe, and Sacré-Coeur.